 Home > Residence Life & Housing > Residence Halls >

-Constructed in 1972, The Village was initially used as housing for visitors
+The Village, which was built in 1972, was initially used as housing for visitors

 to the 1974 World's Fair held in Spokane.